 Modifier GP is inapplicable to report on the same claim line with modifiers GN and GO.
-It is inappropriate to bill occupational therapy and speech-language pathology on the same claim line as physical therapy.
+Billing occupational therapy and speech-language pathology on the same claim line as physical therapy is inappropriate.
 All these must report separately.

 GP Modifier is appropriate to report with modifier CQ when the assistant physical therapist performs the service n whole or in part by physical therapist assistants (PTAs).
 Modifier CQ is effective for services provided on January 2020 and after this service date.

 The following are examples of when GP Modifier appends with the services:

 A 35-year-old male came to the therapist in an outpatient hospital setting for a traumatic shoulder injury two weeks ago.
 A patient has 10/10 pain severity, and it was unbearable.